deepbsd/darchi/README.md

 Just fetch the script from my git page and run it after booting the archiso iso image.

+Nov 13 2020 -- I've been working on adding LVM to the darchi.sh script.
+It works fine in vbox, but you have to set the sizes by hand.
+I still have to figure a way to programmatically set the sizes...

 ## The FARCHI script

 I also created a script called farchi.sh for "Fast ARCH Installer".